Oral Surgeon vs General Dentist: When to See Which Dental Professional

 General dentists and oral surgeons focus on the different aspects of dentistry, but they collaborate regularly to provide the best treatment and care to their patients.

-Dentists are your primary healthcare providers, performing routine dental procedures including regular exams, diagnosing and treating usual problems, repairing and restoring teeth, and preventive care.
+Dentists are your primary healthcare providers.
+They perform routine dental procedures, including regular exams, diagnosing and treating common problems, repairing and restoring teeth, and providing preventive care.

-Restorative dentistry: Crowns, bridges, Teeth whitening, Root canal treatment, simple extractions, gum disease treatment.
+Restorative dentistry includes crowns, bridges, Teeth whitening, Root canal treatment, simple extractions, and gum disease treatment.

 Preventive care: Routine exams & cleanings, Fluoride treatments, and X-rays(if needed).